SaxySam/Git_Instructions/README.md

 To discard a specific changed file, first open the Source Control tab on the left-hand taskbar by selecting the Branch icon (<i class="fa-solid fa-code-branch"></i>) to view your changed files.

 Hover over a changed file, right click it, and select "*Discard Changes*" from the context menu.
-In the popup window, select the button labelled "*Discard File*" to confirm the discard.
+In the pop-up window, select the button labelled "*Discard File*" to confirm the discard.

 To discard **all** changes, hover over the word "*Changes*", right click it, and select "*Discard All Changes*" from the context menu.
-In the popup window, select the button labelled "*Discard File*" to confirm the discard.
+In the pop-up window, select the button labelled "*Discard File*" to confirm the discard.

 This method may not always work, in which case you should try:

 ### Discarding Changes Using the Terminal

-To discard specific changed file, run one of the following terminal commands.
+To discard a specific changed file, run one of the following terminal commands.

 ```bash
 git checkout [Filename]